AndreBlankholm/Pizza/README.md

 # Pizza
 ## Everything Pizza

-## Database used: MongoDB Atlas using AWS as a provider
+## Database used: MongoDB Atlas and using AWS as a provider
 ## Deployed using Heroku : https://stormy-harbor-72824.herokuapp.com/